-Kingston Royals SC, is a community based swimming club in Southwest London which has gone from strength to strength over the last two years under his leadership being named Best Sports Club in 2015 by Kingston Borough Council.
-Squad swimmers have started winning medals on the national stage and he has become the lead coach on the ASA London and East Region Talent Development Camp (2016).
+Kingston Royals SC, is a community-based swimming club in Southwest London which went from strength to strength over two years under Damien’s leadership.
+Kingston Royals were named Best Sports Club in 2015 by Kingston Borough Council.
+Squad swimmers were winning medals on the national stage and Damian was the lead coach on Swim England (used be known as ASA) in London and East Region Talent Development Camp (2016).

 The amount of information that can be gleaned from the statement – my child can swim – is quite similar to that gained from asking the question – how long is a piece of string?
 Swimming can be defined as the ability to move the body through water.